-Alicia Bruce’s award winning photographs have been presented on an international platform and won several artists’ residencies and bursaries.
-Her images have featured in national press including The Times, The Scotsman, and STV News, and are represented in several public and private collections including the National Galleries of Scotland photography collection.
+Alicia Bruce’s award winning photographs have been presented on an international platform and won several artists’ residencies and bursaries including the Royal Scottish Academy Morton Award.
+Her images have featured in national press including The Times, The Scotsman, BBC News and STV News, and are represented in several public and private collections including the National Galleries of Scotland, St Andrews University and The RSA.

 Her commercial portfolio features an impressive list of high profile clients including the National Galleries of Scotland and Cashback for Creativity.